Sonic the Hedgehog: Triple Trouble

 Sonic the Hedgehog: Triple Trouble is a 1994 platform game developed by Aspect and published by Sega for the Game Gear.
 It is the sequel to Sonic Chaos (1993) and features classic side-scrolling Sonic gameplay.
-The player controls either Sonic the Hedgehog or Miles "Tails" Prower as they venture to protect the powerful Chaos Emeralds from Doctor Robotnik, Knuckles the Echidna, and series newcomer Nack the Weasel.
+The player controls either Sonic the Hedgehog or Miles "Tails" Prower as they venture to protect the powerful Chaos Emeralds from Doctor Robotnik, Knuckles the Echidna and series newcomer Fang the Sniper.
 Sonic and Tails' unique abilities, as well as various power-ups, can assist the player in gameplay.

 Critics found the game to be enjoyable and praised its graphics, but thought that it lacked in challenge and originality to help it stand out from previous Sonic games.
 Reception was more positive in retrospect.
 Critics have considered it one of the best Sonic games on the 8-bit Game Gear, coming closer than the others to matching the quality of its 16-bit counterparts.
 Triple Trouble has been rereleased through various Sonic game compilations, the Coleco Sonic handheld system, and the Nintendo 3DS.

 Gameplay

 Triple Trouble is a side-scrolling platformer similar to that of previous Sonic games.
 The story follows Sonic the Hedgehog and Tails in their efforts to stop the powerful Chaos Emeralds from being acquired by Doctor Robotnik, who has tricked Knuckles the Echidna into aiding him.
-Treasure hunter Nack the Weasel is also in search of the Emeralds.
+Treasure hunter Fang the Sniper (Nack the Weasel in international releases) is also in search of the Emeralds.

 Players can choose to control either Sonic or Tails through six differently themed areas referred to as zones.
 Each zone consists of three levels, with the third containing a boss fight.
 Both characters play similarly and can execute a spin dash to accelerate forward in a rolling formation.
 Sonic can also perform a peel-out move, previously introduced in Sonic CD, whereas Tails can fly for a short amount of time.
 Various power-ups can be obtained throughout the game.
 However, many are exclusive to one character, such as Sonic's jet board and Tails' sea fox items.
 The differences between Sonic and Tails' power-ups may result in the player's traversal of levels to slightly diverge between the two.

 The player can collect rings as they explore the levels.
 30 rings are lost when hit by an enemy and 50 when colliding with a spike obstacle.
 Collecting 100 rings will reward the player with an extra life.
 If the player destroys a box with a Chaos Emerald icon and has at least 50 rings, Sonic will be transported to a special bonus stage for an opportunity to obtain one of five collectable Emeralds.
 Some of these stages are labyrinth-like platforming levels while others have the player piloting a plane to collect rings.